 In 1981, Senator Samuel Hayakawa (R-CA) introduced an amendment to the constitution entitled, the English Language Amendment (ELA).
 This amendment would have designated English the nation’s official language.
 Though it did not pass, Senator Hayakawa helped found an organization to keep the movement for English as the nation’s official language alive: US English, INC., which describes itself as “the nation’s oldest and largest non-partisan citizens’ action group dedicated to preserving the unifying role of the English language in the United States.10” Several of bills have been introduced since the ELA.
 While a few have been able to gain approval in either the House or the Senate, none have ever passed through both chambers of Congress and, as such, have died before passing into law.

-Despite the introduction of many bills, Congress has never agreed to designate an official national language, so what is the debate over?
-What do supporters and opponents of this initiative have to say?
+Despite the introduction of many bills, Congress has never agreed to designate English as the official language of the United States, so what is the debate over?

 Some arguments made by supporters of designating English as the U.S.’s official language: